 The huevos rancheros recipe I’m sharing here makes no claims of authenticity or tradition.
 Though I have a deep love for Mexican cuisine, culture and music, I’m not Mexican and I didn’t have an abuelita to show me the ropes.
 All things considered, though, this is a damn tasty breakfast and is perfect for anyone who is looking to make the most of pantry-friendly products during quarantine.

 Just like my Mexican rice (arroz rojo), this huevos rancheros is neither Paleo nor Whole30-compliant.
 It is gluten-free, though, so those who are celiac can likely enjoy this.
 I’m sharing it here because given the current circumstances, I think it’s helpful to share easy and delicious recipes that people can make at home using readily available non-perishables like canned beans, packaged tortillas and jarred salsa.

 Can you Make Huevos Rancheros Whole30 or Paleo?

 Definitely!
-You can simply fry the eggs, serve them with the warmed salsa, fresh guacamole, and fresh cilantro, if you have it.
+You can fry the eggs, serve them with the warmed salsa, fresh guacamole, and fresh cilantro, if you have it.
 For a heartier version, try paring it with something like roasted sweet potato.
-Omitting the tortillas and beans would make this both paleo and Whole30.
+You can choose to omit the tortillas and beans to make this both paleo and Whole30.

 What You Need for this Huevos Rancheros